kingluddite/web-dev-notes/frontend/react/wesbos/230n-react-4-beginners/tooling/01a-tooling-editor-setup.md

 $ npm start
 ```

-* (npx comes with npm 5.2+ and higher, see instructions for older npm versions)
+* (_npx comes with npm 5.2+ and higher, see instructions for older npm versions_)
-* Then open http://localhost:3000/ to see your app
+* Then visit http://localhost:3000/ to see your app

+#### Build create react app for production
-* When you’re ready to deploy to production, create a minified bundle with `$ npm run build`
+* When you’re ready to deploy to production, create a minified bundle:

+`$ npm run build`

 ## How to install project dependencies
+* Create react app does a ton for you but you should also be able to create react apps from scratch
+* You'll need to manually add modules with
+* Using `yarn` package manager

+`$ yarn add react react-dom`

+* Or Usng `npm` package manager

+`$ npm install --save react react-dom`

+* Yarn and npm do the same thing but I prefer yarn as it currently is slightly faster and involves less typing much of the time
+* If you create a skeleton package.json file:

+`$ yarn init -y`

+* If you added a bunch of modules you can install them all with one line of code:

 `$ yarn install`

+## Run create-react-app app
-## Test if it worked
+* Test if it is working after the install

 `$ yarn start`

-* Will open `localhost:3000` (unless you have something running on port 3000 already)
+* This will open `localhost:3000` (_unless you have something running on port 3000 already_)
+    - Only one service can run on a port at one time
 * Use IP address to test on your phone (if it is on same network)
+    - This is great for quick mobile and iPad development